Colon Cancer Screening in Hattiesburg, MS

 Find a Provider

-Colorectal cancer is widely considered to be one of the more preventable cancers.
-The colon and rectum are contained in the large intestine, which functions to absorb water and nutrients from digested food and holds waste before it is discharged from the body.
+Colorectal cancer ranks as the third most commonly diagnosed cancer but is also one of the most preventable.
+The large intestine, composed of the colon and rectum, functions to absorb water and nutrients from digested food and stores solid waste until it is expelled.

-A colon cancer screening is a routine process of searching for polyps and other potentially cancerous growths on the inner wall of the colon and rectum when there are no apparent signs of a gastrointestinal disorder.
-Polyps are benign (noncancerous) growths that can form in the colon.
-However, they may develop into cancer over time.
-Early detection and removal of colorectal polyps and any cancerous tumors can reduce the risk of problems as well as death from cancer of the colon.
+A colon cancer screening involves searching for polyps and cancerous growths on the inner wall of the colon and rectum, typically in individuals without any gastrointestinal symptoms.
+Polyps are usually benign growths that can potentially become cancerous over time.
+Early detection and removal of these polyps and any malignant tumors are crucial in preventing serious health complications and mortality from colon cancer.

 What are the benefits of colorectal cancer screenings?